Maria Elvira Méndez Pinedo: Career

 In parallel to an academic career, Méndez-Pinedo has relevant experience as a legal expert.
 She did legal internships in Allergan Inc. (Irvine, California, United States), DG Research and Studies - European Parliament (Luxembourg), Izod & Evans law firm (London, UK).
 She has worked in the field of European law and policy for the European Commission in Luxembourg and for other private firms.
 She is Member of the Editorial Board of the legal journal Derecho y Economía de la Integración (University of Alcalá, Spain) and Member of the Advisory Board of the Nordic Journal of European Law (University of Lund, Sweden and other Nordic Universities).
 She is often consulted by Spanish, Icelandic and international media as a specialist in European law and as a witness of current economic, social and political events taking place in Iceland.

 Research

 Méndez-Pinedo has written several books and many articles exploring the general authority and effectiveness of EU and EEA law over national (constitutional) laws and the protection of consumer rights in the European internal market, before and after the financial crisis.
 Her main focus and perspective is to test whether individual rights given by the European legal system are fully respected and enforced for the by judicial and administrative authorities at national level (law in action vs. law in books).

+In 2023, she published "Reconceptualizing the Primacy–Supremacy Debate in EU Law" in Revista de Derecho Comunitario, examining resistance to EU law's primacy by high constitutional courts in several EU member states.